ethereum/consensus-specs/specs/core/0_beacon-chain.md

 Note: The definitions below are for specification purposes and are not necessarily optimal implementations.

+#### `hash`

+The hash function is denoted by `hash`.
+In Phase 0 the beacon chain is deployed with the same hash function as Ethereum 1.0, i.e. Keccak-256 (also incorrectly known as SHA3).

+Note: We aim to migrate to a S[T/N]ARK-friendly hash function in a future Ethereum 2.0 deployment phase.

 #### `is_active_validator`
  ```python
 def is_active_validator(validator: ValidatorRecord) -> bool: